 By Air: The nearest airport, Jubbarhatti, is located 23 km from the main city.
 The other nearby airports are Chandigarh and New Delhi.

 By Train: The world heritage narrow gauge railways connect Shimla to Kalka.
 This toy train route is quite popular with kids.
 Further, Kalka is abundantly connected to all the major cities of India.

-1. Travelling in Toy Train: Passing through the green hills
+1. Toy Train Ride: Passing through the green hills

 Suggested Read: 5 Most Haunted Places In Shimla: Exploring The Eerie Side